ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 This approach gives us the best of both worlds: compile-time dependency injection with runtime flexibility.

-## Adding State Management with ViewModel
+## Adding State Management with View Model

 Now that we have our basic widget structure with dependency injection, we need to implement state management.
-We'll use a ViewModel approach that provides a clean separation between UI and business logic.
+We'll use a view model approach that provides a clean separation between UI and business logic.

-### Creating the ViewModel
+### Creating the View Model

-First, let's create a ViewModel class that handles the state and business logic for our counter feature:
+First, let's create a view model class that handles the state and business logic for our counter feature:

 ```dart